impleri/item-skills/readme.md

       .if(player => player.cannot('skills:stage', 2));
   });

-  // Bed item cannot be used at all unless player is at stage 2 (or later) event.restrict('minecraft:bed', restrict => {
+  // Bed item cannot be used/placed at all unless player is at stage 2 (or later) event.restrict('minecraft:bed', restrict => {
-    restrict.everything()
+    restrict.usable()
       .if(player => player.cannot('skills:stage', 2));
   });